Bimpdis/password-generator/README.md

 # Correct Date - delete when in use.
 # print(Correct_Date)

-# Enter day and month in numerical sequence, no characters.
+# Enter day, month and year in numerical sequence, no characters (ddmmyy).
 D = int(input("Please Enter Number: "))

 # If the entered number is too large, print ‘False’.